-At the moment the foundation counts on two spaces, which are designed to offer women what they need: Maria Amor runs a shelter in the outskirts of Cuenca.
-It is an ecological construction, which aims to protect the environment and to connect women and children with nature.
-On the other hand, the foundation runs a center in the town center of Cuenca.
-It is here where women have direct and easy access to information, therapy and training.
+The first location is a shelter in the outskirts of Cuenca.
+As an ecological construction, it aims to protect the environment and to connect women and children with nature.
+The Foundation also runs a center in the town center of Cuenca.
+Here is where women have direct and easy access to information, therapy and training.

 To restart their lives, women need a lot of help and real opportunities.
 That is why the Foundation Maria Amor started various programs that aim to provide women and their children with the support they need.

-The emergency telephone is a way for women or concerned friends to get in touch with the shelter.
-They can get information about women s and children s rights about the legal situation and where they can get immediate help.
-It is also a means where they can get psychological help.
-Be it via telephone or via a personal therapy session in the Casa Maria Amor, in the center of town.
+The 24-HR emergency help line is a way for women or concerned friends to get in touch with the shelter.
+They can get information about women's and children's legal rights about their situation and where they can get immediate help.
+It is also a means where they can receive psychological help via telephone or personal therapy session at our location in the center of town.

-Through the telephone line – the team also organizes women-help groups and training for students and groups that are interested.
+Through our 24 HR Help Line, the team also organizes women's help groups and training for students and groups that are interested.

-The shelter is located in the outsides of Cuenca.
+The shelter is located outside of Cuenca.
 Its address is kept in private to keep the women and children safe.

-In the shelter women receive accommodation (each family gets its own room), healthy food (a lot of children but also women arrive with nutritional deficiencies), psychological help, legal advice and help in administrative tasks through the support of a social worker.
-The children have their won children center where they get help to improve in school but also learn about non-violent ways of communication and have enough space to play and be happy.
+In the shelter women receive accommodation (each family gets their own room), healthy food (a lot of children and women arrive with nutritional deficiencies), psychological help, legal advice and help in administrative tasks through the support of a social worker.
+The children have their own children's center where they get help to improve in school but also learn about non-violent ways of communication and have enough space to play and be happy.

 It is with the help of our professional team that women decide on which steps they want and need to take to be able to restart their life without violence.

-In average women stay around 3 months in the shelter.
+On average, women stay around 3 months in the shelter.
 But there is no time limit.
-And the length of their stay depends on the problems they have to solve and the steps they want to take.
+The length of their stay depends on the problems they have to solve and the steps they want to take.

 That is why the Foundation Maria Amor renovated 5 small apartments in the center of Cuenca.
-Women can rent those apartments when they leave the women shelter at a very cheap rate for up to 6 months.
+Women can rent those apartments when they leave the women's shelter at an affordable rate for up to 6 months.
 A social worker will make sure that the women get advice and support during those first months of independent living.
-They are also encouraged to safe money in order to later on be able to pay the required guarantee payment for a safe apartment.
+They are also encouraged to save money so that later, they are able to pay the required guarantee payment for a safe apartment.